Digital Filmmaking & Media Arts

 leurich@uccs.edu

-Note: All communication majors should receive academic advising with Professor Eurich at least once a year.
+Note: All Communication majors should receive academic advising with Professor Eurich at least once a year.